ep-1/TIM/README.txt

 He scrutinized the fall of an apple, the twisting of metal orbs hanging from a thread.
 Through these clues he would find the Princess, see her face.
 After an especially fervent night of tinkering, he kneeled behind a bunker in the desert; he held a piece of welder's glass up to his eyes and waited.
 On that moment hung eternity.
 Time stood still.
 Space contracted to a pinpoint.
 It was as though the earth had opened and the skies split.
 One felt as though he had been privileged to witness the Birth of the World…¹
 Someone near him said: “It worked.”
+Someone else said: “Now we are all sons of bitches.”